The Strictly Come Dancing voting figures and stats seemingly won't be revealed again by the BBC.

 He told the Radio Times in 2017: “I only wish they’d make the figures from the phone vote public, to stop talk of it being fixed.
 But if one celeb gets 13 million votes and another gets two, it might not go down well.”

 Meanwhile, previous finalists have insisted they DON'T want to know the full placings.

-Speaking before the final last year, eventual winner Joe McFadden said: "It's sort of all irrelevant."
+Speaking before the final in 2018, eventual winner Joe McFadden said: "It's sort of all irrelevant."